olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Use an Input Type to Create an Account with a GraphQL Mutation
+_**Description:** Mutations are another type of GraphQL operation that are similar to queries, but they are used when you need to change any data on the backend.
+In this lesson, we will send mutations to register new users._

-Instructor: [00:00] To change data with GraphQL, we use a mutation.
-These are named just like queries and the schema.
+Instructor: [00:00] _To change data with GraphQL, we use a **mutation**._ These are named just like queries and the schema.
 Within the schema, we have a mutation called createAccount.
 Let's write that mutation.

 [00:10] We're going to use the `mutation` keyword.
 We're going to use the name of the mutation `createAccount`.
 It looks it takes in something called an input, which is `createAccount` input.